amarh/openPLM/trunk/docs/specs/publication.rst

     This specification is not yet implemented and is still a draft.

-Condition to publish a part or an object
+Condition to publish a part or a document
 =========================================